 A toolkit was produced to support other communities to learn from our successes and mistakes during the Green Zone.
 You can also read a case study on community-led urban regeneration, outlining lessons learned from over the years on The Redbricks, and how residents have often been able to find ways of addressing local needs themselves without recourse to unresponsive official bodies.
 It was written for a visiting group of Community Development workers from Poland, to help them explore the model they want to develop there (summary | full case study).

 In more recent times, residents have continued to be active in many of these activities and groups.
-TARA continues to advocate on our behalf with the housing association and any other bodies, significant extra bike storage has been gained, bulbs and fruit trees have been planted, much gardening has been done on Leaf Street and elsewhere, community feasts have been eaten and currently in 2017 there’s a huge array of activities and events taking place for Celebrate! the Redbricks 70th.
+TARA continues to advocate on our behalf with the housing association and any other bodies, significant extra bike storage has been gained, bulbs and fruit trees have been planted, much gardening has been done on Leaf Street and elsewhere, community feasts have been eaten and in 2017 there was a huge array of activities and events for our anniversary, Celebrate! the Redbricks 70th.

 Here is a link to an external site: